developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/application/index.md

 ---
 title:  Application Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The Application Module is to adjust the running state of RhoElements applications.**
+The Application Module is to adjust the running state of RhoElements applications.**

 ## Syntax